Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Evaluation

-\prettyref{tbl:dataset} shows the distribution of named casts in various components of Chromium.
+To answer \textbf{RQ}\textsubscript{\textbf{1}}, we present the usage patterns of named cast operators in Chromium's components. \prettyref{tbl:dataset} shows the distribution of the named casts in various components of Chromium.
 Our corpus consists of 36,298 named casts. \prettyref{tbl:dataset} shows the frequency for each category of named casts for individual modules in the Chromium corpus.
 Overall, 63.62\% are \lstinline*static_cast*s, 32.68\% are \lstinline*reinterpret_cast*s, 0.25\% are \lstinline*dynamic_cast*s and 3.45\% are \lstinline*const_cast*s.
-As discussed in Section \ref{subsec:Extraction-of-Named-Casts}, we consider named casts that are a part of either assignments or actual-to-formal parameter binding in function calls.
-The proportion of named casts that are a part of assignments is 64.46\% (23,395 casts) while only 35.54\% (12,903 casts) are in call expressions.
+As discussed in \hyperref[subsec:Extraction-of-Named-Casts]{Section 3.2}, we consider named casts that are a part of either assignments or actual-to-formal parameter binding in function calls.
+The proportion of named casts that are a part of assignments is 64.46\% (23,395 casts) while 35.54\% (12,903 casts) are in call expressions.
+Overall, there are 1.3 named cast operations per one thousand lines of code across Chromium. \prettyref{tbl:dataset} shows that the number of casts per KLOC varies and it can take values from 0.1 up to 86.7 depending on the module's scope.
+This shows that some developers, particularly those on the higher end of cast usage that we observed, could benefit from a tool to vet their named cast operations.

 It is observed from \prettyref{tbl:dataset} that \lstinline*dynamic_cast* and \lstinline*const_cast* operators are used rarely.
 The \lstinline*dynamic_cast* operator uses Run-Time Type Identification (RTTI) to verify that the types can be converted at runtime, which is an expensive operation.
 It is likely that the cost of checking prohibits their widespread use. \lstinline*const_cast* operators are used to set or remove the constness or volatility of variables.
 Such variables are rare themselves which explains why so few instances of \lstinline*const_cast* are present in our dataset. \lstinline*static_cast* can be used to cast up or down objects.
 A check on the class inheritance hierarchy evaluates if the conversion between the object and \emph{destination} type is possible.
 Therefore, \lstinline*static_cast* is safer than \lstinline*reinterpret_cast* which is extremely permissive, allowing arbitrary type conversions.
 Indeed, best practice is to use \lstinline*static_cast* over \lstinline*reinterpret_cast* and this is reflected in the prevalence of \lstinline*static_cast* operations in our corpus.
 It is noticed from \prettyref{tbl:dataset} that the larger and performance-critical modules such as the JavaScript compiler \emph{V8}, networking (\emph{Net}), GPU, user interface (\emph{UI}), the \emph{Media} libraries, etc. have the most casts.
 Interestingly, none of these modules uses the runtime intensive \lstinline*dynamic_cast* cast operators.
 Only International Components for Unicode\emph{ (ICU)} and \emph{Buildtools} components contain a total of 88 \lstinline*dynamic_cast* operators.
 Neither of these components are central to the user experience of the browser and thus they can potentially tolerate runtime overheads.